Education accountability – time for a new role for council scrutiny?Reading Time: 3 minutes

 There is no time for nostalgia, practical steps need to be taken now to create a robust accountability system.
 Overview and scrutiny could play a vital and positive role in the new governance architecture.

 We would welcome your thoughts on the future role of council scrutiny in education accountability – do you agree with our views, would it work, what changes and support would be needed?
-I look forward to hearing from you – email@example.com.
+We look forward to hearing from you – firstname.lastname@example.org.